vladbortnik/book-finder-web-app/README.md

 ## **Implementation:**

 This Flask application is a Simple, yet, Comprehensive Web App for managing User Accounts and Posting Book-Related content.
 It allows users to Sign up, Log in, Create, Read, Update, and Delete posts about books, including Uploading Book picture Files.
 The application is Containerized using Docker, ensuring a Consistent and Isolated Runtime Environment.
+For production deployment, the application is served using Gunicorn, a Python WSGI HTTP Server, which provides a robust and efficient way to handle multiple requests.

 1. **User Authentication and Management**:
    - Utilizes Flask-Login for handling User Authentication, Session Management, and Protecting Routes to ensure only Authenticated Users can access certain pages.